EPA moves to give states, tribes more power to protect water

 Environmental Protection Agency Administrator Michael Regan said in a statement that the agency’s draft regulation would empower local entities to protect water bodies “while supporting much-needed infrastructure projects that create jobs.”

+Thursday’s action is the latest move by the Biden administration to tighten water regulations loosened under the Trump administration.

-The Trump-era rule required local regulators to focus their reviews on the pollution that projects might discharge into rivers, streams and wetlands.
+The Trump rule required local regulators to focus their reviews on the pollution that projects might discharge into rivers, streams and wetlands.
 It also rigidly enforced a one-year deadline for regulators to make permitting decisions.
 Some states lost their authority to block certain projects based on allegations they blew the deadline.

 Now, the EPA says states should have the authority to look beyond pollution discharged into waterways and “holistically evaluate” the impact of a project on local water quality.
 The proposal would also give local regulators more power to ensure they have the information they need before facing deadline pressure to issue or deny a permit.